drinprekaj/operating-system/README.md

 - **Bootloader**: Initializes the hardware and loads the kernel.
 - **Other Components**: Includes drivers, system libraries, and user space programs.

+Obviously, a project of this magnitude will take a long time (even if it's rudimentary in the end) and these are just the beginning stages of this project.
+It's particularly difficult because you have to establish all the low-level and funamental pieces of software that get the machine running.
+You have to worry about things like memory allocation and management, and the most basic forms of communication between the hardware, since without an OS, there's no piece of software to execute commands and follow instructions.
+That has to be created from scratch.

 ## Skills and Knowledge Required

 Developing an operating system requires a diverse set of skills and knowledge, including but not limited to: